The Guide to Alabama’s State and Local Tax System

 An Introduction to Local and State Alabama Taxes

-This article will serve as your comprehensive breakdown of these taxes in Alabama to help you know what to expect on your paychecks and income tax returns.
-It will cover key details on Alabama’s state personal income taxes, sales taxes, property taxes, and other local taxes.
+This guide serves as your comprehensive breakdown of these taxes in Alabama to help you know what to expect on your paychecks and income tax returns.
+It will cover key details on Alabama’s state personal income taxes, sales taxes, property taxes, and other local payroll taxes.

 Alabama State Income Tax